immanencer/cosyworld/readme.md

 # COSYWORLD

+⚠️ This is an open source development lab and is our disorganized monorepo.
+For our latest streamlined swarm manager technology please see https://github.com/immanencer/cosyworld8

 > We are, in either case, instruments of his will providing **mansions for the souls** that he creates.
 >
 > - *Alan Turing*